-Mr. Jager, 66, obtained a degree in petroleum geology from Stanford University in 1955.
-After a four-year employment with the Richfield Oil Corporation as a petroleum geologist, he joined Frank H. Ayres & Son Construction Company and was involved in the construction of subdivisions and homes in southern California until 1979.
+Mr. Jager, 68, obtained a degree in petroleum geology from Stanford University in 1955.
+After four years of employment with the Richfield Oil Corporation as a petroleum geologist, he joined Frank H. Ayres & Son Construction Company and was involved in the construction of subdivisions and homes in southern California until 1979.
 Since that time he has consulted in the single family residential development industry, and owns and manages a number of businesses in Nevada.